wiredtiger/wiredtiger/src/evict/README.md

 ### Terminology

 - <sup>1</sup>target: The level of cache usage eviction tries to maintain.
-- <sup>2</sup>trigger: The level of cache usage levels at which application threads assist with the eviction of pages.
+- <sup>2</sup>trigger: The level of cache usage at which application threads assist with the eviction of pages.
 - <sup>3</sup>total: The combined memory usage of clean pages, dirty pages, and in-memory updates.
 - <sup>4</sup>dirty: The memory usage of all the modified pages that have not yet been written to disk.
 - <sup>5</sup>updates: The memory usage of all the in-memory updates.